The first and last writings

 The Apostle Paul also holds the record as the most prolific Biblical writer in the shortest time.
 Moses wrote the first five books of Scripture over the forty years Israel wandered in the wilderness (1445 to 1405 B.C.).
 The apostle John's first writing (his gospel) was completed in 42 A.D.
 His last book, Revelation, was penned in 95.

-Amazingly, seven out of the fourteen Biblical books Paul wrote were produced in less than three years (early spring of 61 to 63 A.D.)!
+Amazingly, seven out of the fourteen Biblical books the apostle wrote were produced in less than three years (early spring of 61 to 63 A.D.)!
 In this period, he composed the books of Hebrews, Ephesians, Philippians, Colossians, Philemon, 1Timothy and Titus.
 This staggering output, in such a short time, contributed 26% of all New Testament books.

 His many identities